 For example, in 2016 the four land management agencies on Mt.
-Tam joined together with scientists and other experts from around the Bay Area to share their knowledge and expertise to try to answer the question: How healthy is Mt.
-Tam?
-Findings and updates have been presented at annual public symposia (the One Tam Science Summit), along with where we need more information, and how you can help.
+Tamalpais joined together with scientists and other experts from around the Bay Area to share their knowledge and expertise to try to answer the question: How healthy is Mt.
+Tamalpais?
+Findings and updates have been presented at annual public symposia (the One Tam Summit), along with where we need more information, and how you can help.
 See our Peak Health page for more information.

 Gatherings like these help bring actionable research to land managers, and provide a forum for sharing knowledge, experience and information with each other and with interested stakeholders and community members.